 New Zealand, Germany, Mexico, Chile, Australia, Malaysia, Samoa, Papua New Guinea.

-Dr. Jackson's research has been published in more than 100 refereed scientific papers, numerous conference and industry presentations and incorporated into >5 patents/patent applications.
-He has led training programmes in insect pathology/pest management in the Pacific, Asia and Latin America and has worked with industry in development and implementation of beneficial microbes in plant protection and growth enhancement.
+Trevor’s research has been published in more than 100 refereed scientific papers, numerous conference and industry presentations and incorporated into >5 patents.
+He has led training programmes in insect pathology/pest management and development projects in the Pacific, Asia and Latin America.
+He has worked with industry in development and use of beneficial microbes in plant protection and growth enhancement.

 Trevor is currently a Principal Scientist at AgResearch, New Zealand.